trillek-team/trillek-computer/README.md

    mother board.
 Only one CPU can be connected to the computer at same time (not multi-processor setups)
  - CPU Clock speed could be 1Mhz , 500 Khz, 200 Khz and 100Khz (actually we
-   work with 100Khz, but we expect to allow higher speeds)
+   work with 100Khz, but we expect to allow higher speeds).
+CPU clock speed in KHz can be read at address 0x11E050 (I/O port 0xE050 on DCPU-16N)
  - Devices uses a fixed clock of 100Khz (thinking to change it to 50 KHz) if they need to do periodic or sync stuff.
  - Devices are [memory mapped](http://en.wikipedia.org/wiki/Memory-mapped_I/O).